-AAC takes time.
-AAC users need many opportunities to see their AAC system being used to communicate real messages in everyday situations before they can use their system consistently and effectively.
+Augmentative and Alternative Communication (AAC) takes time.
+AAC learners need many opportunities to see their AAC system being used to communicate real messages in everyday situations before they can use their system consistently and effectively.

 We need to realize that learning an AAC system, or any language system, takes practice and time.
 Jane Korsten, OTR, reminds us that: